ff7man/chocobo-betting/acezephyr/readme.md

 https://github.com/AceZephyr

 # System.cpp
+Modification of chocoscript updated to the latest duckstation [3/6/2024](https://github.com/stenzek/duckstation/commit/faa64ec4ffd08ebb6ee9e378a23717a5c3310d1b) to test scripted emulation speeds.

-Changes made to [3/6/2024 duckstation](https://github.com/stenzek/duckstation/commit/faa64ec4ffd08ebb6ee9e378a23717a5c3310d1b) to do scripted emulation search for `//ff7man`, the result is slower than bizhawk
+You can search for `//ff7man` to see what all I changed, the result is slower than bizhawk